 Where do we get our clients?

 SFTSM receives referrals from school social workers, Joining Forces for Families (JFF), churches Salvation Army, The Beacon and other private individuals.
-To request a referral form, please e-mail our Case Manager, Sarah Marty, at firstname.lastname@example.org.
+To request a referral form, please e-mail our Case Manager, Monica, at Monica.Santiago@sftsm.org

 Are the units furnished?
 What is provided to the residents?

 Each unit is furnished.
 We provide everything the family needs when they move in; personal care items, bedding, dishes, silverware, pots, pans, and all basic food essentials.

 We have an Executive Director, Case Manager, Opportunity Coach, Daytime House Manager, a Nightime House Manager, overnight staff and several volunteers.
 We have 24/7 coverage.